Carre's Grammar School: Key Stages 3 and 4

 As of 2014, the school follows the National Curriculum in years 7–11 and offers a range of GCSEs (national exams taken by students aged 14–16) and A-levels (national exams taken by pupils aged 16–18).
 The school has no affiliation with a particular religious denomination, but religious education is given throughout the school, and boys may opt to take the subject as part of their GCSE course.
-Although morning assemblies take place and are Christian in nature, they are non-denominational.
 Students participate in a number of educational visits and excursions throughout their school career and year 12 students are offered the opportunity to participate in a work experience programme.
-The curriculum comprises English, mathematics, French, history, geography, science, art, music, design and technology, information communications technology (I.C.T.), ethics and philosophy (religious education), physical education (P.E.), cookery, and citizenship, sex and relationships education; in Key Stage 4 (years 10 and 11), pupils also participate in careers and work-related learning.
+The curriculum comprises English, mathematics, French, history, geography, science, art, music, design and technology, information communications technology (I.C.T.), ethics and philosophy, physical education (P.E.), cookery, and 'personal development'; in Key Stage 4 (years 10 and 11), pupils also participate in careers and work-related learning.
 In mathematics, students are divided by their ability into four bands.
 Science is divided into Biology, Chemistry and Physics in year 9.
 The use of information technology is central to all teaching and is taught as a subject in Key Stage 3 and pupils may opt to take Computer Science as a GCSE.

 Boys usually take nine or ten subjects for GCSE: English (language and literature), mathematics, a foreign language, all three separate sciences or Dual Certificate Science, as well as three other subjects from those listed above as well as business studies, with technology being divided into separate courses for Resistant Materials, Graphics, Electronics and Engineering; Mandarin is also available as an optional extra subject but is studied after school.